mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 just Boards 2 and 3.
 Alternatively, the ends of Boards 2 and 1 can be folded under resulting in half boards.
 This way, it's possible to follow the action across the boards using just the parts needed.

+Another variation might be specifying objectives for the Russians, such as occupying Grabyosh and Opustochenia for two consecutive turns.
+This would probably require rebalancing the forces, specifically, reducing the German forces slightly to allow the Russians to penetrate.
+Alternatively, the Germans could enter on Board 3 or Board 1, or set up a token force on Board 1 prior to a Russian first move.

 ---